gilir/rpi-traefik/README.md

 Docker image for Traefik (https://github.com/containous/traefik), a reverse proxy and load balancer.

-This is image is ARM build, based on alpine.
+This is image is an ARM build, based on alpine.

 Based on Hypriot rpi-traefik (https://github.com/hypriot/rpi-traefik).